From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Methods

 \subsection{Denoising Strategies}

 Now we introduce the denoising part of DPoE.
-Since a backdoor attacker not only inserts triggers into victim samples, it changes their labels into the target label as well, resulting in the problem of noisy labels.
+Since a backdoor attacker not only inserts triggers into victim samples, it changes their labels into the target label as well, resulting in the problem of noisy labels (\Cref{fig:noisy_label}).
 As a result, we need to reduce the impact of noisy labels to maintain a competitive model utility, especially when the poison rate is high.
-Following \citet{ghaddar-etal-2021-end}, our method adjusts the importance of training data with an instance weight that indicates whether the sample is likely to carry backdoor triggers or not (which is equivalent to whether the sample is noisily labeled or not).
-Let $b_{iy_i}$ be the predicted probability of the ground-truth class by the trigger-only model.
-The weight assigned to each sample is termed as follows:

-where the $\gamma \in [0,1]$ is a hard threshold to control the number of samples to be re-weighted.
-The goal is to ensure that a sample is down-weighted only if the trigger-only model has a high confidence on the sample, which indicates that it is likely to be poisoned by the backdoor attacker and thus has a noisy label.
-Accordingly, the weighted training loss should be:

-We train both models simultaneously by minimizing $\mathcal{L}(\theta_h; \theta_g)$.
-At inference time, only the main model is used for prediction.
+We explore four representative denoising techniques and compare the performance in \Cref{tab:main}.

+\stitle{R-Drop} R-Drop \cite{wu2021r} attempts to make the model predictions with dropout-perturbation \cite{srivastava2014dropout} more consistent during training and inference,\footnote{For each training sample, R-Drop minimizes the bidirectional KL-divergence between the output distributions of two sub main models sampled by dropout.} therefore helping the model to be more robust against noisy labels \cite{zhou-chen-2021-learning, fang2022fly}.

+\stitle{Label Smoothing} Instead of standard training with hard (one-hot) training labels, label smoothing prescribes using smoothed labels by mixing in a uniform label vector \cite{szegedy2016rethinking}, which is generally considered as a means of regularization that improves generalization.\footnote{\citet{lukasik2020does} empirically show the effectiveness of label smoothing for training with noisy label.}

+\stitle{Symmetric Cross Entropy Learning} Symmetric cross entropy Learning (SL) \cite{wang2019symmetric} avoids overfitting to noisy labels by boosting CE symmetrically with a noise-robust counterpart Reverse Cross Entropy (RCE) that takes the model's prediction as the ``ground truth'' and measures how different the noisy ground truth distribution is from the predicted distribution.\footnote{Intuitively, the predicted distribution can reflect the true distribution to a certain extent, which is more reliable than the ground truth distribution in the context of noisy labels.}

+\stitle{Re-weighting} Training sample re-weighing is another widely adopted technique for training set denoising \cite[inter alia]{ren2018learning, shu2019meta}.
+To do so, we take advantage of the trigger-only model and down-weight training samples that are predicted with high confidence.

+Our experiments comprehensively compare these four denoising techniques on top of the PoE framework in \Cref{tab:main}, revealing that it is essential to incorporate a denoising module to improve the main model's performance on clean data, as it enables backdoor defense to no longer come at the expense of clean data accuracy.